Hosein-Abdollahi/nsga2-deep-feature-selection/README.md

 accuracy went from +0.147 to +0.009.

-The accuracy gain on top of that is real but small: +0.013 to +0.053 depending on the seed, against a test set whose own standard error is around 3.7 points.
+The accuracy gain on top of that is real but small: +0.013 to +0.053 depending on the seed, against a test set whose own standard error is around 3.7 points at this baseline.

 What I would want to check next is whether the stopping generation is stable under a different feature extractor, and whether a simple univariate filter